What Is Enbrel (Etanercept)?

 The active ingredient in Enbrel, etanercept, is a type of biologic therapy called a tumor necrosis factor-alpha (TNF-alpha) blocker2.
 TNF-alpha is a type of cytokine that is over-produced in the bodies of people with psoriasis, contributing to the excess inflammation that causes symptoms.
 Etanercept works by targeting and blocking the function of TNF-alpha cytokines to disrupt the cycle of inflammation and reduce symptoms3.

 Clinical studies have examined the effect of Enbrel in treating psoriasis.
-The results show that after three months of treatment with Enbrel, almost half of patients had a reduction in their symptoms of at least 75%, and three-quarters of patients had 50% reduction4.
+The results show that after three months of treatment with Enbrel, almost half of adults had a reduction in their symptoms of at least 75%, and three-quarters of patients had 50% reduction4.
 Many of the patients had symptom improvement that was maintained after 6 months of treatment.
 Some patients (around 18%) begin to see improvement after 2 weeks of treatment with Enbrel.

 How is Enbrel (etanercept) administered?